 Furthermore, employees have to pay income tax on this extra money.
 Likewise, the company is subject to payroll taxes.
 While increasing employees’ pay is typically more affordable than offering group health insurance, it is still an expensive option—and one that doesn’t actually solve the problem.

 Personalized health benefits

-Small businesses also have the option to offer personalized health benefits through a QSEHRA or HSA.
+Small businesses also have the option to offer personalized health benefits through a QSEHRA or another HRA.
 By offering tax-advantaged personalized benefits, employers save money while giving their employees freedom of choice.
 As far as small business health insurance options go, personalized health benefits save money and ease worry for businesses and workers alike.